cpaight/ComparitivePaper/README.md

 #sed -i -r 's/(.+)/\1\t1/' MchameleonMap.txt

-Pathwya analysis was done in R with the included markdown documents
+Pathway analysis was done in R with the included markdown documents